-- ♦ Difficult to keep the interest of customers who are involved in the process - ♦ Team members may be unsuited to the intense involvement that characterises agile methods - Prioritising changes can be difficult where there are multiple stakeholders - ♦ Maintaining simplicity requires extra work - Contracts may be a problem as with other approaches to iterative development
+- It can be difficult to keep the interest of customers who are involved in the process. - → Team members may be unsuited to the intense involvement that characterises agile methods. - Prioritising changes can be difficult where there are multiple stakeholders. - ♦ Maintaining simplicity requires extra work. - Contracts may be a problem as with other approaches to iterative development.